All Episodes

 And it's the only way to change Washington.

-I mean, at the end of the day, look, I think some of the reason you've seen the unhappiness is is by going to the people.
+I mean, at the end of the day, look, I think some of the reason you've seen the unhappiness is by going to the people.

-We're basically appealing to the Senator's boss, to my boss.
+We're basically appealing to the senator's boss, to my boss.

-I've got twenty-six million bosses.
+I've got 26 million bosses.

-And if the American people stand up and light up the phones, light up Twitter, light up Facebook, light up email.
+And if the American people stand up and light up the phones, light up Twitter, light up Facebook, light up email, and if elected senators hear from enough of their constituents, I promise you it gets their attention.

-All that has to happen is it has to get politically more risky to do the wrong thing than to do the right thing, and suddenly the numbers change in a big, big way.
+And even those who don't want to stand and fight, all that has to happen is it has to get politically more risky to do the wrong thing than to do the right thing.

 That's what happened in the House.

-The Senate's gonna be harder.
+The Senate's going to be harder.

-Uh and what was pretty powerful then, Senator, because the Republicans at that point we had a Republican president who was in favor of the immigration reform that was in the legislation.
+And that summer was pretty powerful then, Senator, because the Republicans at that point, we had a Republican president who was in favor of the immigration reform that was in the legislation.

 It can be done.

-Russia exactly right.
+Rush, you're exactly right.

 When the people rise up, the politicians listen.